-After you have carried out extensive research, chosen your ideal property and targeted a specific audience, it’s time to get down to the nitty-gritty and write that all-important B&B business plan.
+After you have carried out research, chosen your ideal property and targeted a specific audience, it’s time to get down to writing that all-important B&B business plan.

-When putting together your B&B business plan, you need to take into account a number of factors – what exactly your business and your target audience will be, your budget, pricing, and how you’ll keep track of your results and measure success.
-If you keep a tight rein on all of these factors, you will make life a lot easier for yourself and increase your chances of success.
+When putting together your B&B business plan, you need to take into account 5 main factors which we have detailed below.
+If you keep a tight rein on all of these factors, you will increase your chances of success.

 1. Your idea